Last Updated on

 The most expensive aspect of traveling is usually the flight – but wouldn’t it be great if you could fly for free?
 Well, you actually can!
 I’ve talked about how to get started with travel hacking before but I can’t stress it enough: apply for a rewards credit card and use it for all your purchases.
 You earn at least 1 point per dollar, and for certain purchases even 2 points per dollar, and trust me – these points add up quickly!
 The best part about these reward credit cards?
 The sign-up bonus!
 Make sure to read up on the various cards and the benefits of each one, and most importantly: how many points you get for signing up for them.
 The sign-up bonus is usually between 30,000 and 50,000 points and with that many points, you can easily pay for your flights.
 The sign-up bonus will be credited into your account after spending a certain amount – around $3,000 – within three months of signing up.
 If this number seems high to you – when you think about all your bills and expenses, it’s actually not hard at all to spend that kind of money.

-To find out more about rewards credit cards, check out ThePointsGuy or Nerdwallet, where you find the best current credit card offers and a ton of tips on how to use them in the most effective way.
+To find out more about rewards credit cards, check out ThePointsGuy or Nerdwallet.
+These websites share how to find the best current credit card offers and a ton of tips on how to use them in the most effective way.

 Sell stuff you don’t need